 Hypnosis to Treat Erectile Dysfunction (ED)

 It is quite common for men to sometimes fail to get or maintain an erection.
 Over-consumption of alcohol and tiredness are two typical contributors, and should not be a cause for worry.
 If a person has problems more frequently and regularly, though, a visit to a doctor is a good first step to take.
 Mental health conditions such as depression can bring about erection problems and in such cases a physician may suggest counseling or sex therapy.
 Just as anxiety and stress can contribute to premature ejaculation, they can also play a role in erectile dysfunction (ED).
 As hypnosis can be helpful in treating premature ejaculation, it can similarly be helpful in dealing with erectile dysfunction.
 For this reason hypnotherapy is sometimes used on its own, or in conjunction with counseling.

-Both women and men may go through a period of reduced sex drive.
+Both women and men may go through a period of reduced sex drive — a loss of libido.
 There can be a number of causes for this, including relationship issues, tiredness, lack of confidence or stress.
 Hypnosis may help with lowered sex drive in a few different ways.
 If the cause is depression, anxiety or stress, hypnotherapy should be considered as hypnosis has been proven to be of benefit in treating each of these problems.